Adsense

 • Water flows downhill

-• Everything drains to the same place
+• Everything drains to the same point

 Key Features of a Watershed